Differential GNSS: Australia

-Australia runs three DGPSes: one is mainly for marine navigation, broadcasting its signal on the long-wave band; another is used for land surveys and land navigation, and has corrections broadcast on the Commercial FM radio band.
-The third at Sydney airport is currently undergoing testing for precision landing of aircraft (2011), as a backup to the Instrument Landing System at least until 2015.
-It is called the Ground Based Augmentation System.
-Corrections to aircraft position are broadcast via the aviation VHF band.
+Australia runs two DGPS networks: one is mainly for marine navigation, broadcasting its signal on the long-wave band; another is used for land surveys and land navigation, and has corrections broadcast on the Commercial FM radio band.

 The marine DGPS service of 16 ground stations covering the Australian coast was discontinued effective July 1, 2020.
 Improved multichannel GPS capabilities, and signal sources from multiple providers (GPS, GLONASS, Galileo and BeiDou) was cited as providing better navigational accuracy than could be obtained from GPS + DGPS.
 An Australian Satellite-Based Augmentation System (SBAS), the Southern Positioning Augmentation Network (SouthPAN) offers higher accuracy positioning for GNSS users.

+Satellite networks

+The QZSS satellites operate a "sub-meter level augmentation system" (SLAS).
+It transmits pseudorange errors and satellite health information measured by 13 ground stations.
+It augments GPS, GLONASS, QZSS (itself), BeiDou, and Galileo.
+It uses the GPS L1 band, so existing receivers only require firmware modification to make use of it.

+Internet

+Networked Transport of RTCM via Internet Protocol (NTRIP) is a standard Internet protocol for the exchange of GPS correction data, especially those pertaining to DGPS.
+Free and paid servers provide access to real-time correction data in this protocol.
+Some of them provide advanced features such as virtual reference station, where corrections from several nearby stations are combined to provide a better estimate of errors for the request location.
+NTRIP servers are extensively used in Real Time Kinematic work.

+Related methods

 Post-processing

-Post-processing is used in Differential GPS to obtain precise positions of unknown points by relating them to known points such as survey markers.
+Post-processing is used with Differential GPS to obtain precise positions of unknown points by relating them to known points such as survey markers.

-The GPS measurements are usually stored in computer memory in the GPS receivers, and are subsequently transferred to a computer running the GPS post-processing software.
+The GPS measurements are stored in the GPS receivers, and are subsequently transferred to a computer running the GPS post-processing software.
 The software computes baselines using simultaneous measurement data from two or more GPS receivers.

 The baselines represent a three-dimensional line drawn between the two points occupied by each pair of GPS antennas.
 The post-processed measurements allow more precise positioning, because most GPS errors affect each receiver nearly equally, and therefore can be cancelled out in the calculations.

-Differential GPS measurements can also be computed in real time by some GPS receivers if they receive a correction signal using a separate radio receiver, for example in Real Time Kinematic (RTK) surveying or navigation.
+Quasi-DGPS

 The improvement of GPS positioning doesn't require simultaneous measurements of two or more receivers in any case, but can also be done by special use of a single device.
 In the 1990s when even handheld receivers were quite expensive, some methods of quasi-differential GPS were developed, using the receiver in quick turns of positions or loops of 3-10 survey points.